-The resolution of a case of violation of the law is a legal process.
+Methodology: The resolution of a case of violation of the law is a legal process.
 The legal process is an action to resolve cases of law violations to achieve a settlement following applicable regulations in Indonesia.

-Corresponding Author: Findings:
+Findings:

-Andi Yaprizal In legal cases that have occurred in Indonesia, the provision of criminal sanctions against considerations.

-Email: Grandma Minah, a cocoa thief, has received much attention from the public.
-The case of "Grandma Minah" is an example of law enforcement in Indonesia that is still considered by the public to have not realized sanctions in rulings following conscience and moral resolved by familial means.
+In legal cases that have occurred in Indonesia, the provision of criminal sanctions against Grandma Minah, a cocoa thief, has received much attention from the public.
+The case of "Grandma Minah" is an example of law enforcement in Indonesia that is still considered by the public to have not realized sanctions in rulings following conscience and moral considerations.

+Implication:

+The reason often arises is the injustice of sanctions against theft crimes that can still be resolved by familial means.
 However, this reality occurs on the ground between legal theory and practice with different implementations.

-Paper Type: Implication:

-Research Paper The reason often arises is the injustice of sanctions against theft crimes that can still be
+Cite this as:

-Cite this as YAPRIZAL, A., THEOPILUS, E., KRISTHY, M. E. (2023).
+YAPRIZAL, A., THEOPILUS, E., KRISTHY, M. E. (2023).
 "The Matter of Grandma Minah in the Perspective of Positivism."
-Journal of Political and Legal

-Sovereignty, Volume (1), Issue (2), Page 142-147
+Journal of Political and Legal Sovereignty, Volume (1), Issue (4), Page (115-120).